Gqlex/gqlex-rfcs/research-work/research-filter-condition-ver1.md

 //mutation[name=createCompany]/createCompany_CompanySetupInfo/input[type=arg](.companyCompanySetupInfo/profile/contactMethods/addresses/addressComponents/name == 'ADDRESS_LINE_1')

 leads to-->
-//mutation[name=createCompany]/createCompany_CompanySetupInfo/input[type=arg](.companyCompanySetupInfo/profile/contactMethods/addresses/addressComponents -> (name == 'ADDRESS_LINE_1' && value != "new york"))
+//mutation[name=createCompany]/createCompany_CompanySetupInfo/input[type=arg](.companyCompanySetupInfo/profile/contactMethods/addresses/addressComponents **-> (name == 'ADDRESS_LINE_1' && value != "new york")**)

 another option is to have canonical path selection which is

 //mutation[name=createCompany]/createCompany_CompanySetupInfo/input[type=arg](.companyCompanySetupInfo/profile/contactMethods/addresses/addressComponents/name == "ADDRESS_LINE_1"(.companyCompanySetupInfo/profile/contactMethods/addresses/addressComponents/value != "new york"))

 which leads to:
-- too long phrase
+- too long CONDITION_PHRASE
 - cumbersome
 - hard to understand

-we need the ability to define a composite condition over the same object, which help to understand the first approache is most correct one
+we need the ability to define a composite condition over the same object, which help to understand the first approach is most correct one

+another example,

+Consider we would like to select //mutation[name=createCompany]/createCompany_CompanySetupInfo/input[type=arg].value/clientMutationId based on contactMethods/addresses ad contactMethods/emails is not null. in order to optimize the search we should reffer to contactMethods as composite object implies on the filter

+The path-selection will be:

+//mutation[name=createCompany]/createCompany_CompanySetupInfo/input[type=arg](.companyCompanySetupInfo/profile/contactMethods **-> (addresses is not null && emails is not null)**)